arcbtc/LNPoS/README.md

 The LNPoS project has been incorporated into bitcoinPoS for online bitcoin lightning network payments.

 #### Setting up
-Launch portal and enter an LNbits endpoint and invoice key.
+Launch portal and enter an LNbits endpoint (ie.legend.lnbits.com), invoice key, and a fiat currency to make things easier for product pricing.
 ![Alt text](images/lnpos.png?raw=true "LNPoS")

 ### LNURLPoS – Offline Lightning Network payments